 Yes, you can.
-For example, companies such as True Terpenes offer terpenes for sale which are arranged according to their flavors.
-Nevertheless, always check that the company complies to the highest consumer safety standards.
+For example, True Terpenes offers terpenes for sale, arranged according to their flavors.
+Nevertheless, always check that the company complies with the highest consumer safety standards.

-It is THC that gets you high.
-The misconception probably comes from the fact that certain terpenes (such as the ones we have mentioned) can intensify or decrease the THC potency through synergistic effects.
+No. Terpenes can’t get you high.
+THC gets you high, and terpenes don’t contain traces of THC.
+The misconception probably comes from certain terpenes (such as pinene) that can intensify or decrease the THC potency through synergistic effects.

 Furthermore, some terpenes (like caryophyllene) can interact with the receptors in our brain, resulting in dizziness, but not high.